abinit/abinit_web/docs/planning.md

 Merge ABINITv10.9.4 contributions, to be done carefully, as the gitlab will be now hosted at ULiege, and only filtered contributions will be accepted.

 :red_circle: Tentatively, before August 28, 2026 :
 Start v10.9.4, being the filtered, migrated version (ULg) of v10.9.3.
-Merge ABINITv10.9.4 contributions, to be done carefully, as the gitlab will be now hosted at ULiege, and only filtered contributions will be accepted.

-:red_circle: August 17, 2026 :
+[DONE] August 18, 2026 :
-Merge ABINITv10.9.2 contributions and freeze ABINITv10.9.3, to be used as the non-filtered reference (UCLouvain) for the migration.
+Merge ABINITv10.9.2 contributions (0282ec943d) and freeze ABINITv10.9.3 (118c97552b), to be used as the non-filtered reference (UCLouvain) for the migration.

 [DONE] August 8, 2026 :
 Merge ABINITv10.9.0 contributions, as well as merge ABINITv10.8.3, to reach frozen v10.9.1 (17b84f4101).
 Start ABINITv10.9.2 (655d888e65)